Start Planning Today

 As the capital of Western Australia, Perth is an intriguing destination known for its Mediterranean climate and ideal location overlooking both the gentle Swan River and the sparkling Indian Ocean.
 Perth enjoys a relaxed, coastal cosmopolitan atmosphere, well-complemented by the more bohemian neighboring city of Fremantle just 12 miles away.
 The Kimberley region is a vast and wild “last frontier” of Australia, unknown to non-Aboriginals until the early 1980’s.
 Although the awe-inspiring landscape may be well appreciated by plane, the sparsely populated region is also known for its history and its warm and unpretentious locals.

-Bordered by the Indian Ocean and built overlooking the gentle Swan River, Perth, San Diego's sister city and the capital of Western Australia, is a contemporary city in an aquatic wonderland.
-With a Mediterranean climate and an average of eight hours of sunlight per day (the highest average in urban Australia), Perth is sure to please.
+Western Australia is home to the sunny Perth, which is renowned for being a friendly city and aquatic wonderland.
+Bordered by the Indian Ocean and built overlooking the gentle Swan River, Perth is a contemporary city with a Mediterranean climate.
 Glide the Swan’s glittering waters in a kayak, or surf at some of Australia’s best beaches.
 Test your yachting skills by sailing to colorful Rottnest Island, home of the cuddly Quokka, and dive down to the isle's coral caves.

 for the Latest Sample Itineraries and Special Offers to Western Australia